deanhamsft/Brinehaven/Forest travel/The Crimson Pact, Demonic Cult in the Woods.md

 Overview

 - Location: 4 miles northeast of Brinehaven, in a dense, shadowy grove surrounded by twisted oaks and a circle of rune-carved stones.
 The air hums with an unsettling energy, and a faint red glow pulses from a central altar.
 The journey takes 1.5-2 hours on foot (DC 12 Constitution save or 1 level of exhaustion) or 1 hour on horseback from Woodcock Stables (40 gp rental).
-- Purpose: Formed by disillusioned Brinehaven commoners seeking power to escape their hardscrabble lives, the Crimson Pact worships a minor demon lord, Zarathrax the Bloodwhisper, promising strength and dominion.
+- Purpose: Formed by disillusioned Brinehaven commoners seeking power to escape their hardscrabble lives, the Crimson Pact worships a minor demon lord, promising strength and dominion.
 They aim to siphon energy from the hearthstone ward, believing it will amplify their rituals and grant them influence over the village—or beyond.
 - Theme: A chaotic blend of desperation and ambition, with crude rituals and a growing threat to Brinehaven’s stability.
 - Level Suitability: Designed for a Level 3-4 party (CR 1/8 to 1 encounters, totaling 800-1,000 XP for 4-6 players, adjusted for 5 at ~160-200 XP each).